y-lohse/Compose/README.md

 ## A real WYSIWYG editor

 Compose has a very different approach than most other content editors.
-The general idea is that the writer needs to see his content displayed in the exact same way readers will.
+The general idea is that the writer needs to see his content in the exact same way readers will see it.

 This makes Compose a "real" What You See Is What You Get editor — you're not seeing a preview or a simplified version while you're writing, it's the real deal.

 The other important aspect is that creators need to focus on their content.
 Compose helps this by keeping tools out of the way until the writer needs them.
 Even better, it has built-in [Markdown](http://daringfireball.net/projects/markdown/basics) support so you don't even need the select-and-click tools most of the time.

+## Features

+- Natural formating.
+Start lists with hyphens, mark emphasis with * and _, etc.
+- Pasting won't fuck eveything up.
+Pasted content is sanitized before it's inserted so data from other text editors will be clean.
+- It's simple.
+Compose provides the most common formating tools out of the box — nothing more, nothing less.
+- Typographic sweetness.
+Ellipses, proper dashes and quotes all built-in and automaticaly applied.

 ## Embedding Compose